-Saudi Arabia's economy and the Government are substantially dependent upon the oil sector and adversely affected by low oil prices
+Saudi Arabia's economy and the Government is substantially dependent upon the oil sector and is adversely affected by a low oil price environment

-The hydrocarbon industry is the single largest contributor to Saudi Arabia's economy, and oil revenues account for a majority of the Government's total revenues and export earnings.
-The oil sector accounted for 39.6 per cent. and 37.3 per cent. of Saudi Arabia's real GDP and 38.9 per cent. and 28.5 per cent. of Saudi Arabia's nominal GDP in the years ended 31 December 2022 and 2021, respectively.
-The contribution of the oil sector to Government revenues in the fiscal year 2022 was 67.6 per cent., compared to 58.2 per cent., 52.8 per cent. and 64.1 per cent. in the fiscal years 2021, 2020 and 2019, respectively.
-Oil exports accounted for 79.5 per cent. and 73.2 per cent. of Saudi Arabia's total exports by value in the years ended 31 December 2022 and 2021, respectively.
-See "Economy of Saudi Arabia" and "Balance of Payments and Foreign Trade".
+The hydrocarbon industry is the single largest contributor to Saudi Arabia's economy and oil revenues account for a majority of the Government's total revenues and export earnings.
+Based on preliminary figures for 2018, the oil sector accounted for 43.2 per cent. and 43.0 per cent. of Saudi Arabia's real GDP and 33.4 per cent. and 28.5 per cent. of Saudi Arabia's nominal GDP in the years ended 31 December 2018 and 2017, respectively.
+Based on preliminary figures for 2018, oil revenues accounted for 67.5 per cent. and 63.0 per cent. of total Government revenues in the fiscal years 2018 and 2017, respectively.
+Based on preliminary figures for 2018, oil exports accounted for 78.7 per cent. and 76.7 per cent. of Saudi Arabia's total exports by value in the years ended 31 December 2018 and 2017, respectively.
+See "Economy of Saudi Arabia".

 As oil is Saudi Arabia's most important export, any change in oil prices affects various macroeconomic and other indicators, including, but not limited to, GDP, Government revenues, balance of payments and foreign trade.
-International oil prices have fluctuated significantly over the past two decades and may be volatile in the future.
-More recently, oil prices have continued to be volatile, with the basket price for 2019 reaching U.S.\$64.04 and the average price for 2020 reaching U.S.\$41.50, with a high of U.S.\$65.10 and a low of U.S.\$17.66.
-In 2022 and 2023, oil prices recovered, with the basket price reaching U.S.\$100.08 in January 2022, before falling to U.S.\$77.98 in December 2023.
+International oil prices have fluctuated significantly over the past two decades and may remain volatile in the future.
+International oil prices have witnessed a significant decline since mid-2014, with the OPEC Reference Basket price (a weighted average of prices per barrel for petroleum blends produced by the OPEC countries) declining from a monthly average of U.S.\$107.89 per barrel in June 2014 to a monthly average of U.S.\$26.50 per barrel in January 2016, before partially recovering to a monthly average of U.S.\$49.60 per barrel in August 2017.
+Oil prices have continued to be volatile in the past two years, with the basket price for 2018 reaching U.S.\$65.37 and the average price for the first six months of 2019 reaching U.S.\$65.44 with a high of U.S.\$70.78 and a low of U.S.\$58.74.
 The monthly price per barrel of Arabian Light Crude Oil (which is produced by Saudi Arabia and constitutes part of the OPEC Reference Basket) has also moved in line with these trends.